-Born May 8, 1945 in Allentown, Pennsylvania, Keith Jarrett began playing the piano at age three and undertook classical music studies throughout his youth.
-He took formal composition studies at age 15, before moving to Boston to briefly study at Berklee College of Music.
+Born in Allentown, Pennsylvania, Keith Jarrett began playing the piano at age 3 and undertook classical music studies throughout his youth.
+He took formal composition studies at age 15, before moving to Boston to briefly study at the Berklee College of Music.

-After a tentative period sitting in at New York jazz spots, Jarrett toured first with Art Blakey’s Jazz Messengers, then from 1966 – 1968 with the Charles Lloyd Quartet.
+After a tentative period sitting in at various New York jazz spots, Jarrett toured first in 1965/66 with Art Blakey’s Jazz Messengers, then from 1966 – 1968 with the Charles Lloyd Quartet.
 He soon led his own trio with Charlie Haden and Paul Motian, which in 1972 expanded to a quartet with the addition of tenor saxophonist Dewey Redman.
-From 1970 – 1971 Jarrett also became a featured member in Miles Davis’ electric fusion group, playing electric piano and organ – his last stint as a sideman.
+From 1970 – 1971 Jarrett also became a featured member in Miles Davis’ electric fusion group, playing electric piano and organ, his last stint as a sideman.
 Thereafter, Jarrett dedicated himself exclusively to performing acoustic music as a solo artist and as a leader.

-In 1971 Jarrett began his recording collaboration with German producer Manfred Eicher and ECM Records (Editions of Contemporary Music).
-This fruitful collaboration has produced over 60 recordings to date, unparalleled in their scope, diversity, and quality.
+In 1971 Jarrett began his recording collaboration with German producer Manfred Eicher and ECM Records (Edition of Contemporary Music).
+This fruitful collaboration has produced 70 recordings to date, unparalleled in their scope, diversity, and quality.

-For the past 25 years, Keith Jarrett’s main context for playing jazz has been in trio with bassist Gary Peacock and drummer Jack DeJohnette.
+Keith Jarrett’s main context for playing jazz over the past 30+ years has been in trio with bassist Gary Peacock and drummer Jack DeJohnette.
 In January 1983 Jarrett invited Peacock and DeJohnette to New York’s Power Station studio to record “standards” – the rich body of American Broadway show and jazz tunes from the 1930s, ’40s, and ’50s.
-At the time it was considered passé for top players to concentrate on standards instead of original material, but Jarrett thought it was important to show that “music wasn’t about the material, but what the player brings to the material.”
+At the time it was considered passé for top players to concentrate on “standards” instead of original material, but Jarrett thought it was important to show that “music wasn’t about the material, but what the player brings to the material.”

-Keith Jarrett’s many honors include a Guggenheim Fellowship, Prix du Président de la République and Grand Prix du Disque awards from the Academie Charles Cros (France), seven Deutscher Schallplattenpries (Germany), and eight Grammy nominations in both jazz and classical categories.
-In December 2010, it was announced that Keith Jarrett’s ECM Records solo piano recording The Köln Concert would be inducted into the Grammy Hall of Fame, a select list of recordings of lasting quality and historical significance that are at least 25 years old.
+Keith Jarrett’s many honors include a Guggenheim Fellowship, both Prix du President de la Republique and Grand Prix du Disque awards from the Academie Charles Cros (France), seven Deutscher Schallplattenpries (Germany), and eight Grammy (United States) nominations in both jazz and classical categories.
+He has received dozens of “Artist” or “Album of the Year” awards and dozens of “Critics” and “Best of the Year” awards from the international music press.

-In 1998, he was named Officier de L’Ordre des Arts et des Lettres, and in 2007 Commandeur de L’Ordre des Arts et des Lettres.
-In 1996 he was elected a member of the Royal Swedish Academy of Music, joining Duke Ellington as only the second foreign jazz artist ever to be so honored.
-In 2002 he was elected to be Fellow of the American Academy of Arts and Sciences.
-In 2003 Keith Jarrett was awarded the Polar Music Prize, presented by the King of Sweden in a special televised ceremony in Stockholm.
-In July 2004 he was presented the Leonie Sonning Prize in Copenhagen, another of the world’s major music awards.
-He is only the second jazz artist to receive the Sonning Prize since its founding in 1959, Miles Davis being the first in 1985.
+In 1989 Keith Jarrett was named Officier de l’Ordre des Arts et des Lettres, and then in 2007 Commandeur de l’Ordre des Arts et des Lettres, two of the highest honors the French Ministry of Culture can bestow on an artist.
+In 1996 he was elected a member of the Royal Swedish Academy of Music, joining Duke Ellington as the only foreign jazz artists to ever be so honored.
+In 2002 he was elected Fellow of the American Academy of Arts and Sciences.
+In 2003 he was awarded the Polar Music Prize, presented by the King of Sweden in a special televised ceremony in Stockholm.
+In July 2004, he was presented the Leonie Sonning Prize in Copenhagen, another of the world’s major music awards.